lyneli-hc/Tidy/README.md

 # Tidy
 Tidy is a tool developed in Python.
-It is designed for cleaning/uniforming data before visualizing it It helps especially in cases where the row data is collected from different individuals, means there are lots of un-uniformed values, and unexpected blanks in cells.
+It is designed for cleaning/uniforming data before visualizing it It helps especially in cases where the row data is collected from different individuals, means there are lots of un-unified values, and unexpected blanks in cells.

 Functions: